2019 Bangsamoro autonomy plebiscite: Barangays in Cotabato

-Out of 67 barangays of Cotabato that were included in the plebiscite, all but one voted for inclusion, but three did not get consent from its mother municipality to join Bangsamoro.
+Out of 67 barangays of Cotabato that were included in the plebiscite, all but one voted for inclusion, but three did not get consent from their mother municipality to join Bangsamoro.
 The barangay that rejected inclusion was allowed by its mother municipality to join.
 The four that were not included are Galidan in Tulunan, Balatican in Pikit, and Pagangan and Lower Mingading in Aleosan; these four would not be joining the BARMM.

 In Pikit, only one barangay that voted in the plebiscite declined to join, which was Balatican.
 The 22 barangays that voted to join the BARMM included Barangay Fort Pikit, which was the site of the Municipal Hall.
 The municipal government declared that they would ask that the hall and adjacent plaza be annexed by neighboring Barangay Poblacion, one of the 20 barangays that are remaining in Cotabato.

 The two barangays in Aleosan and a sole barangay in Tulunan voted in favor of their inclusion but majority of voters in the rest of their parent municipalities voted against the barangays' inclusion.
 Barangay Balatican in Pikit rejected their inclusion while the rest of Pikit consented the barangay's inclusion and would have been part of the new autonomous region if Balatican voters also voted for their inclusion.
 Balatican is the hometown of Nur Misuari, who prefer a federal set-up over the Bangsamoro autonomous region.

 The 63 barangays became the Special Geographic Area of the Bangsamoro.